U.S. formally withdraws from 1987 nuclear pact with Russia

 China’s Foreign Ministry has reiterated that the country had no interest in joining such talks.

-Reporting by Steve Holland; Additional reporting by Roberta Rampton; Editing by Peter Cooney
+Reporting by Steve Holland; Additional reporting by Roberta Rampton in WASHINGTON and Andrew Osborn in MOSCOW; Editing by Peter Cooney and Jon Boyle